pandoc/lua-filters/math2svg/README.md

 It contains a subdirectory `TeX` with the extension file `AMSmath.js`.
 This MathJaX extension can be loaded by specifying the string `'TeX/AMSmath'` as the value of the `math2svg_extensions` key.

+### Key value `math2svg_cache`
+Caching avoids repetition of the SVG rendering of identical math formulas, both for display and inline math.
+Caching is on by default.

 ### Adding `header-includes`